 The Fee Problem

 Most guests who have stayed at Shammy Homes properties more than once book direct the second time.
-Some book direct the first time after finding the listing on Airbnb and then checking whether a direct booking option exists.
-That is not a leak in the Airbnb model — it is how the direct booking industry has always grown.
+Some book direct the first time after finding the listing on Airbnb and checking whether a direct option exists.
+That is not a leak in the Airbnb model — it is how the direct booking industry has always worked.

 What Actually Changes with Direct Booking